 Par 5.
 Water Hazard across fairway, then Lateral Hazard down left side to green.

 Plays longer than the yardage for most people as tee shot is a layup.
 Might have to get the slide rule out again, and remember, if you’re laying up then lay up.
-It takes 265 to carry the creek from the Whites, 290 from the Green tees, and 225 from the Reds.
+It takes 265 to carry the creek from the Oranges, 290 from the Brown tees, and 225 from the Greens.
 Generally, a tee shot of about 190yds (Whites), 215yds (Greens), or 150yds (Reds) is the way to start this hole.
 The bridge on the right comes up very quickly as the ball runs out on that side.
 Get aggressive with the second shot here, not the first.
 Once again, this is a deep green (40yds) that slopes dramatically from back to front.
 This combined with a false front means smart club selection is rewarded.
 False front means you must carry the ball the entire yardage.

 (Break 80 – 5; Break 90 – 6; Break 100 – 6)